Dr. John Barnet, Director of the Master of Arts Program

 A minimum of 60 credits in course work and thesis, with a cumulative grade point average of at least 2.3 (C+), is required for the M.A. degree.
 This includes:

-- 14 credits in 100-level “foundational” theology courses, including Theological Writing 101: Biblical Languages 100, Church History 100, Liturgical Theology 102, Old Testament 100, and Spirituality 101.
+- 15 credits in 100-level “foundational” theology courses: Church History 110, Liturgical Art 101, Liturgical Theology 102, New Testament 102, Old Testament 100, Pastoral Theology 101, and Spirituality 101.
 These courses serve as introductions to the fields in question.
-They are designed to provide sufficient background for all higher-level courses
+They are designed to provide sufficient background for all higher-level courses.

 - 3 credits in thesis (TS 305).